mattlean/lean-js-app-starter/examples/notes-api/README.md

 ## Run This on Your Machine

-Please refer to the ["Getting Started" section of the **Express PostgreSQL (TypeScript)** starter's `README.md`](https://github.com/mattlean/lean-js-app-starter/tree/master/starters/express-postgres-ts#getting-started).
+Please refer to the ["Getting Started" section in the **Express PostgreSQL (TypeScript)** starter's `README.md`](https://github.com/mattlean/lean-js-app-starter/tree/master/starters/express-postgres-ts#getting-started).

 ## LJAS Documentation